liuxjep/iam/mngiam.md

 * Access to resources within a resource group, including the option for just one resource or all
 * Access to resources in the account, including the option for just one type or all types

-If you want to enable a user full administrator access to complete [account management tasks](/docs/iam?topic=iam-account-services#account-services), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must create two policies: one on **All Identity and Access enabled services** with the Administrator and Manager roles and one on **All Account Management Services** with the Administrator role and the Administrator role for all resource groups in the account.
+If you want to enable a user full administrator access to complete [account management tasks](/docs/iam?topic=iam-account-services#account-services), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must assign a user the following access:
-{: tip}
+* A policy for **All Identity and Access enabled services** within **All resource groups** with the Administrator and Manager roles for the services and the Administrator role for all resource groups
+* Administrator role on **All Account Management Services**

 ### Access to resources within a resource group
 {: #access_to_resources}